 No Man's Land

 No Man’s Land is an exploration of irresolvable and un-relatable spaces – the dark cavities that populate the city.
 My interest in this subject began when I was living in Beijing and witnessed its renovation and the subsequent ambiguities of land usage that happened as a result.
-When I moved to Chicago in 2015 I was intrigued by similar issues, and I believe my explorations could have been undertaken in any number of urban settings.
+When I moved to Chicago in 2015, I was intrigued by similar issues, and I believe my explorations could have been undertaken in any number of urban settings.
 The phrase no man’s land is often understood as undetermined territory that stays unoccupied and suffused with fear and uncertainty.
 I am interested in representing how structured intentions coincide with perplexing functions that exist in the urban landscape, as well as how those uncertain functions impact the human experience.
-In my photographs, I utilize natural and artificial light, as well as plant life and weather conditions in large scale prints, I emphasize the characters of inaccessibility, uncertainty, deficiency, even brutality of these spaces.
+Employing spatial relations of elements, natural and artificial light, as well as plant life and weather conditions in large scale prints, I emphasize the characters of inaccessibility, uncertainty, deficiency, even brutality of these spaces.
 Ultimately, the work speaks to the tenuous relationship we have with the built environment and our attempts to reconcile the often-dysfunctional elements within the urban landscape.